Nacor Zuluaga, New York, NY

-Despite a language barrier that would have deterred some people, Recording Connection apprentice Nacor Zuluaga’s commitment to the craft of audio engineering not only gained the trust of his mentor, master engineer Mark Christensen, but also landed him a job working with his mentor long past his apprenticeship!
+Despite a language barrier that would have deterred some people, Recording Connection extern Nacor Zuluaga’s commitment to the craft of audio engineering not only gained the trust of his mentor, master engineer Mark Christensen, but also landed him a job working with his mentor long past his externship!

 He was placed with producer/engineer Mark Christensen at Engine Room Audio in NYC, one of the world’s busiest recording studios with clients that include Trey Songz, 50 Cent, Sia and many other top artists.
 But as an immigrant from Columbia, Nacor faced a hurdle with the language barrier.
 He understood enough English to sit in a classroom, but felt at a disadvantage with the idea of one-on-one interaction with a mentor, let alone working with the real clients coming into the studio.